How Small Amounts of Activity Can Reap Big Health Benefits

 While there are specific guidelines for various age groups and populations, here are three key points:

 Even small movements for short periods of time are beneficial.
-The guidelines recommend at least 150 minutes of moderate-intensity aerobic activity, spread out over three or more days per week.
+The guidelines recommend at least 150 minutes of moderate-intensity aerobic activity, spread out over two or more days per week.

 Examples of moderate-intensity aerobic activities include walking briskly (at least 2.5 miles per hour); swimming, biking, tennis, active forms of yoga, dancing and yard work.